hapijs/good/README.md

 as general events are a process-wide facility and will result in duplicated log events.
 To override some or all of the defaults, set `options` to an object with the following optional settings:

+- `xforward` - logs remote ip using request.raw.headers['x-forwarded-for'] instead of request.info.remoteAddress.
+Defaults to _false_.
+Falls back to request.info.remoteAddress if x-forwarded-for is empty or not set in the request header.
 - `extendedRequests` - determines if the full request log is sent or only the event summary.
 Defaults to _false_.
 - `httpAgents` - the list of `httpAgents` to report socket information about.
 Can be a single `http.Agent` or an array of agents objects.
 Defaults to `Http.globalAgent`.
 - `httpsAgents` - the list of `httpsAgents` to report socket information about.
 Can be a single `http.Agent` or an array of agents.
 Defaults to `Https.globalAgent`.